-Raise your mower to three inches and you'll grow healthier grass with stronger roots.
-It will better survive droughts and shade out many weeds, too.
-Leave your clippings on the lawn where they can break down and return nutrients to the soil.
-A sharp mower blade delivers a cleaner cut, which creates healthier grass.
+Raise your mower to three inches and you'll grow healthier grass with longer roots.
+Thus it will better survive droughts – and shade out many weeds, too.
+Leave your clippings on the lawn where they can break down and return their nutrients to the soil.
+A sharp mower blade delivers a clean cut, which creates healthier grass.
 And when the peak of summer arrives, it's easier on your lawn to let it rest rather than repeatedly force it to break dormancy with occasional waterings.
 Lastly, if you do water, do it in the morning – not evening – to prevent fungus issues.
 Mow and water for healthy grass and earn points toward Conservation@Home certification.

 A more holistic approach to lawn care is to create a lawn that's able to deliver its own nutrients and pest control.
 It's not hard – the answer lies in healthy soil.
 Aerate your lawn intensely in summer with a core aerator – the kind that pulls up plugs of dirt.
 Then spread a quarter-inch layer of compost.
 Beneficial micro-organisms will return and within several years they will flourish in what was formerly dead soil.
 Also, your grass will be able to grow stronger roots in the formerly hard and compacted soil.
 Note: grass is not a long-lived plant – if it's been 10 or more years since you've added grass seed, this is a good time to do that, too.
 When it comes to grass, you do get what you pay for, with inexpensive grass oftentimes containing many weed seeds – read the label.
 Whereas compost offers a superior number of benefits, we understand that many people don't want to cover their front lawn with something that looks like dirt – even if it will "disappear" into the grass within one or two rainfalls.
 In this case, compost tea provides some of the same benefits.
 Read more